IPLA/SIL Replacement

 SIL

 Higher-level integration layer built on Red Hat Fuse, with message routing, transformation, and back-office connectivity out of the box.
 Configuration-driven approach to message workflows.
-Being retired as Red Hat Fuse reaches end-of-life.
+Retired as Red Hat Fuse reaches end-of-life.

 Message Transformation